pepkit/example_peps/README.md

 # example_peps

 This repository contains examples of [Portable Encapsulated Projects](http://pepkit.github.io).
-You can read these examples into either `python` or `R`:
+Explore the examples interactively with `python` or `R`:

 ## Python